Tuesday, April 21, 2015

 2. Challenge the social hierarchy

-• Use the term "citizen," which shows equality and common purpose.
+• Use the term "citizen" to show equality and common purpose.

 A ripple of approval runs through the hall when an orator uses it for the first time since the Revolution.